bareos/bareos/webui/doc/README-TRANSLATION.md

 ### Where do I find the translation?

-The localization files are located in `module/Application/language` and `public/js/locale`.
+The localization files are located in `module/Application/language`.
 You can find the languages that are currently in translation in our online project, which is addressed in the next section.

 ### How should I edit translation files?